Ibrahimhub123/IB-ML-labs/README.md

 # 🔬 Machine Learning Lab Overview – Spring 2025
+Welcome to the Machine Learning Lab repository for Spring 2025.
+This lab series is part of the undergraduate curriculum in Electrical Engineering and aims to bridge theory and practice in modern machine learning.

+Through a progressive set of assignments, students develop a deep understanding of core ML concepts, from data preprocessing and classical models to deep learning architectures such as CNNs, RNNs, LSTMs, and state-of-the-art models like GoogLeNet.
+Each lab is implemented in Python using libraries such as NumPy, Pandas, Scikit-learn, TensorFlow, and Keras.

+The labs emphasize real-world application, hands-on experimentation, and code modularity—preparing students to tackle complex problems in data science, AI, and signal processing domains.

+## 🧪 Lab Overview

-Below is a structured summary of all ML labs from Lab 1 to the Open-Ended Project.
+Below is a structured summary of all ML labs from Lab 1 to the Open-Ended.
 Each lab progressively builds foundational skills in data preprocessing, neural networks, and advanced architectures.

----

 ## 🧪 Lab Overview Table